HVAC Tips For New Homeowners

 Understanding Your HVAC System

 HVAC stands for Heating Ventilation and Air Conditioning.
-There are many components that make up your HVAC system and they all have their own job.
+Many components make up your HVAC system and they all have their job.
 Below are the nine components of your system linking out to a deeper dive into what their purpose it.

 First, the furnace is for heating.
 Next, the heat exchanger converts hot air into cold air.
 Followed by the evaporator coil.
 This coil absorbs any heat from the air passing over it to blow cool air through your vents.
 The next component is the condensing unit which gives off heat and is the big unit found outside of the home.